yabadabu/viscoelastic_cpu/README.md

 [![Watch the video](results/sim00.png)](results/sim00.mp4)

 The sample code focus on the simulation and uses a small framework with DirectX 11 to draw a small sprite on each particle position.

+The simulation is based on the repository from https://github.com/kotsoft/particle_based_viscoelastic_fluid, uses ImGui (https://github.com/ocornut/imgui), and the thread pool from https://github.com/progschj/ThreadPool (both included)

+## Build and run in Windows

+Open viscoelastic.sln with Visual C++ 2022 and press F5 in Release

 ## Particles